 - Cloud VM cluster resource: The VM cluster is a child resource of the infrastructure resource, providing a link between your Exadata cloud infrastructure resource and Oracle Database.
 Networking, OCPU count, IORM ( see About IORM, and Oracle Grid Infrastructure are configured and managed at the VM cluster level.
 To create a cloud VM cluster, you must have an existing Cloud Exadata infrastructure resource to house the VM cluster.

-- Exadata Cloud Service instance currently supports only one cloud VM cluster
+- An Exadata Cloud Service Infrastructure instance that is NOT Multi-VM enabled supports only one cloud VM cluster

 Prerequisites for Creating an Cloud Exadata Infrastructure Instance

 You need a SSH key pair key and a Virtual Cloud Network (VCN) to create an infrastructure instance.

 - The proper IAM policy is required to proceed.
 See Required IAM Policy for Exadata Cloud Infrastructure

 The public key, in OpenSSH format, from the key pair that you plan to use for connecting to the system via SSH.
 A sample public key, abbreviated for readability, is shown below.